sergtal/Airen/README.md

 # Airen
-my personal assistent
+my personal assistent:

-first i use speechrecognition as recognize audio then i create command tu use assistent
+-first i use speechrecognition as recognize audio -then i create command tu use assistent